 - 5.1 The preparation of the GNLP has involved numerous public consultations.
 During this process collaboration has taken place with key bodies in formulating and refining strategic and site-specific policies as per the NPPF definition of the strategic priorities which should be addressed in a local plan.
 Furthermore, the comments received have assisted in shaping the plan, including the sites selected where appropriate.
-The GNLP engagement with D to C partners is set out in the preceding sections and includes the formal consultation stages as follows: - SA Scoping Report for the GNLP Consultation with key stakeholders (Natural England, Historic England and the Environment Agency) (June 2016) and final amendments made to the Final SA Scoping Report (March 2017) - GNLP Call for Sites (July 2016) - GNLP Site Proposals and Growth Options Consultation including the Interim SA Report for GNLP Reg 18 (A) (January to March 2018) - GNLP New Revised and Small Sites Consultation- Reg.
-18 (B) (October to December 2018). - GNLP Strategy and Site Allocations Preferred Options and Reasonable Alternatives - including the Draft SA Report and other evidence - Reg.
+The GNLP engagement with D to C partners is set out in the preceding sections and includes the formal consultation stages as follows: - SA Scoping Report for the GNLP Consultation with key stakeholders (Natural England, Historic England and the Environment Agency) (June 2016) and final amendments made to the Final SA Scoping Report (March 2017) - 2.
+GNLP Call for Sites (July 2016) - 3.
+GNLP Site Proposals and Growth Options Consultation including the Interim SA Report for GNLP Reg 18 (A) (January to March 2018) - 4.
+GNLP New Revised and Small Sites Consultation- Reg.
+18 (B) (October to December 2018).

+- 5. GNLP Strategy and Site Allocations Preferred Options and Reasonable Alternatives - including the Draft SA Report and other evidence - Reg.
 18C Draft Plan Consultation (January to March 2020). - GNLP Strategy and Site Allocations Pre-submission Reg.
-19, Draft SA Report for GNLP, and HRA Publication was held between February - March 2021 - 5.2 These processes have assisted policy development as well as addressing strategic matters as a result. - 5.3 The emails in appendix 3 set out in some detail how the main issues of concern to the different prescribed bodies have been addressed through the NSPF and in turn through the policies in the GNLP, as well as providing further detail on how those bodies have been engaged in the GNLP plan-making process.
-In the great majority of cases, they also include clarification from those bodies that D to C requirements have been met.

-- 5.4 Following the publication of Reg.
+19, Draft SA Report for GNLP, and HRA Publication was held between February - March 2021 - 5.2 These processes have assisted policy development as well as addressing strategic matters as a result. - 5.3 The emails in appendix 6 set out in some detail how the main issues of concern to the different prescribed bodies have been addressed through the NSPF and in turn through the policies in the GNLP, as well as providing further detail on how those bodies have been engaged in the GNLP plan-making process.
+In the great majority of cases, they also include clarification from those bodies that D to C requirements have been met. - 5.4 Following the publication of Reg.
 19, the GNLP team has worked with a number of bodies prescribed under D to C to reach agreements on comments received on plan policies (rather than D to C issues) through SCGs to be considered at the Examination.
 These SCGs are separate from this Statement that is specifically on Duty to Co-operate issues.
-Furthermore, information on comments received during previous consultations is contained in the GNLP Statement of Consultation. - The results of the discussions etc on Duty to Co-operate issues is summarised 5.5 in Table 1 below.
+Furthermore, information on comments received during previous consultations is contained in the GNLP Statement of Consultation. - 5.5 The results of the discussions etc on Duty to Co-operate issues is summarised in section below.

-Table 1 GNLP - Prescribed Bodies under Duty to Cooperate
+GNLP - Prescribed Bodies under Duty to Cooperate Status

-Organisation Response - Status Environment Agency Confirmation received that D to C has been met and there are no strategic issues outstanding.
-(See Appendix 3) Historic England Confirmation received that D to C has been met and there are no strategic issues outstanding (See Appendix 3) Natural England Awaiting confirmation that D to C has been met and there are no strategic issues outstanding.
-See Appendix 3) CCA - Civil Aviation Authority Confirmation received that D to C has been met and there are no strategic issues outstanding. (see Appendix 3) Homes England Confirmation received that D to C has been met through ongoing collaboration on East Norwich, Anglia Square and other opportunities. (see Appendix 3) NHS/ Norfolk and Waveney STP - Sustainable Transformation Panel (health) Confirmation received that the D to C has been met through the NSPF and GNLP.
-(See Appendix 3)
+- 1. Environment Agency Confirmation received that D to C has been met and there are no strategic issues outstanding.
+(See Appendix 6d) - 2.
+Historic England Confirmation received that D to C has been met and there are no strategic issues outstanding (See Appendix 6e) - 3.
+Natural England confirmation that D to C has been met and there are no strategic issues outstanding.
+(See Appendix 6h) - 4.
+Civil Aviation Authority (CAA) -Confirmation received that D to C has been met and there are no strategic issues outstanding. (see Appendix 6c) - 5.
+Homes England Confirmation received that D to C has been met through ongoing collaboration on East Norwich, Anglia Square and other opportunities. (see Appendix 6g)